📞 (563) 513-8771 | ✉️ [email protected] | 📲 Get the App

 (Annual Cash Flow ÷ Cash Invested) × 100

 Annual return on the actual cash you invested (down payment + closing + repairs).
 Your personal ROI accounting for leverage.
+Growing suburbs like Grimes often offer strong cash-on-cash returns.

 ✓ Excellent: 10%+ | ✓ Good: 7-10% | ⚠️ Okay: 5-7%